Undergraduate Academic Program

-By achieving a score of 680 or higher on the Writing component of the SAT Reasoning Examination
+Score 680 or higher on the Writing section of the SAT Reasoning test.

 Every candidate for a bachelor’s degree must be registered at UCSC for a minimum of three terms.
-(A term is a fall, winter, or spring quarter in which a student completes 6 or more credits.
-Each UCSC Summer Session in which you complete at least 2 credits is the equivalent of half a term’s residence.)
-In addition, of the final 45 quarter credits, 35 must be in regular courses of instruction that you have taken as a registered student at UCSC.
+In addition, of the final 45 quarter credits, 35 must be in regular courses of instruction taken as a registered student at UCSC (including during the summer session).
 Courses taken through University Extension or the Intercampus Visitor Program do not constitute regular courses and therefore do not satisfy residence requirements.

 The general education requirements are designed to introduce you to various kinds of information, reasons for learning, and approaches to acquiring knowledge, as well as to promote responsible use of what is learned.
 Obviously, general education requirements alone cannot achieve these ends.
 You are urged to look for as many opportunities as possible to gain a richer understanding of your own cultural heritage and social situation; insight into countries, societies, and eras besides your own; proficiency in another language; understanding of the nature of ethical and moral choice; and expanded knowledge of science and technology.
 The formal requirements described here should be considered foundations for exploration.

-Beginning in fall 2010, all new students will be required to fulfill a new set of guidelines for general education requirements that were approved by the UCSC Academic Senate in 2009.
-Continuing students and transfer students may opt to change to the new requirements or fulfill the previous general education requirements.
+Beginning in fall 2010, all new students are required to fulfill a new set of guidelines for general education requirements that were approved by the UCSC Academic Senate in 2009.
+Students who began prior to fall 2010 and transfer students who entered another collegiate insitution prior to that time may opt to change to the new requirements or fulfill the previous general education requirements, if catalog rights allow.
 See Catalog Rights for more information.
 Contact your college adviser if you have questions.